ptabasso2/spring-otel-context-prop/README.md

 # Comparing OpenTelemetry and Datadog Java Agents used together with the Otel API.

 This project compares the use of the **OpenTelemetry API** with two automatic instrumentation agents: the OpenTelemetry Java Agent and the Datadog Java Agent.

-It includes a Spring Boot application instrumented with OpenTelemetry (via the Otel agent) and Datadog (via the Datadog agent).
-The project uses **context propagation** to demonstrate parent-child relationships in traces and uses Docker Compose for a containerized setup with both the Otel Collector and Datadog Agent.
+It includes a Spring Boot application instrumented with OpenTelemetry (via the **Otel agent**) and Datadog (via the **Datadog agent**).

+The project uses **context propagation** to demonstrate parent-child relationships in traces and uses `docker-compose` for a containerized setup with both the Otel Collector and Datadog Agent.

 ---